-While my academic interests are diverse, ranging from modernist avant-garde practices and video art to hyperreality and postmodern theory, much of my more recent research centers within the interdisciplinary intersection of academic theory and creative practice with a focus on film and television studies.
+My diverse academic interests range from modernist avant-garde practices to postmodern theory, much of my more recent research centers within the interdisciplinary intersection of academic theory and creative practice with a focus on film and television studies.

 Ultimately, I am most interested in our complex relationship with media, particularly from a communications perspective.
 As a digital communications professor, challenging and encouraging students to become active and critical consumers (and producers) of media (in all forms) often takes center stage in the classroom.